 I suppose that comes down to versatility as well as quality.
 I also think I might be rambling now about a film I’ve not shot enough of to be able to say much more on.

-So I’ll end this here with the usual reminder that if you want to get some Portra 400 yourself, you can do from Amazon, from eBay, or from Analogue Wonderland.
+So I’ll end this here with the usual reminder that if you want to get some Portra 400 yourself, you can do from B&H Photo, from Amazon, or from Analogue Wonderland.
 Whatever it is you shoot with it, I hope you’re as impressed as I was.

 If you enjoyed that post, why not take a look at these others to stay inspired or learn more about some other Kodak films:

 - Full review of this fantastic Kodak Portra 400 film

 - Other shots from this roll of Portra 400 at Jing’an Temple